fossabot/everpl/docs/source/api/handling_errors.rst

 Error 2110: Permission Denied
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This error can be thrown on all requests on protected resourses.
+This error can be thrown on all requests on protected resources.
 It may indicate that:

-- the user doesn't have an access to this resourse;
+- the user doesn't have an access to this resource;
-- the user doesn't have a permission to modify this resourse;
+- the user doesn't have a permission to modify this resource;
 - the specified access token doesn't permit to process this request for some other reason.

-This error indicates that the user doesn't have an access to this resourse for some reason.
+This error indicates that the user doesn't have an access to this resource for some reason.
 There is nothing to do from the client- side.
-In this situation please describe what was happened to user and help him/her to contact an administrator of platfrom's instance and to get a corresponding rights.
+In this situation please describe what was happened to user and help him/her to contact an administrator of platform's instance and to get a corresponding rights.

 ..
 WARNING::